two sugar bugs

 • Preheat your oven to 325° F.

-• With the mixer on low, add the flour mixture and milk in three alternating additions, beginning and ending with the dry.
+• With the mixer on low, add the flour mixture and milk (⅔ cup/158mL) in three alternating additions, beginning and ending with the dry.
 Then add the raspberry puree being careful not to over mix your batter.

 • Divide your batter equally between the two prepared pans and bake 30-35 minutes, until tops are lightly browned and a toothpick or cake tester comes out mostly clean.
 Cool cake layers in pans placed on a wire rack for 10-15 minutes before turning them onto the wire rack to cool completely.
 Be sure to leave them topside up.